-Participants will be taught how to use the newest, Windows-based version of the industry-standard program Distance.
-Exercises using the Distance software will be set, and participants are encouraged to bring (a subset of) their own data sets for preliminary analysis during the workshop.
-Towards the end of the workshop, time is put aside for informal discussion groups composed of participants with common interests or problems.
-In the past, these groups have discussed: population trend analysis, transect surveys in rain forest, marine mammal surveys, songbird surveys, seabird surveys and dung surveys.
+Participants will be taught how to use the newest, windows-based version of the industry-standard program Distance.
+Exercises in applications of Distance will be set, and participants are encouraged to bring (a subset of) their own data sets for preliminary analysis during the workshop.
+Towards the end of the workshop, some time is put aside for informal discussion groups composed of participants with common interests or problems.
+In the past, these groups have included the following topics: population trend analysis; transect surveys in rain forest; marine mammal surveys; songbird surveys; seabird surveys; and dung surveys.

-Participants interested in going beyond the basics of distance sampling are encouraged to register for the advanced workshop, which takes place following this workshop.
+Participants interested in going beyond the basics of distance sampling are encouraged to register for the advanced workshop, which takes place directly after this workshop finishes.

 The following publications and software will be provided to participants at no additional cost.